prozilla-os/ProzillaOS/docs/src/guides/self-hosting.md

 ## Deploying website

 Before deploying the website, you will need to update `demo/src/config/deploy.config.ts` with the appropriate configuration.
 Remember to make sure your domain settings and output/build directory, in whatever tool you choose to use, matches the configurations in `deploy.config.ts`.
 Otherwise, deployment might fail or your website will not be indexable by search engines.
-Most tools will only allow you to adjust these settings after your intitial setup (and first deployment).
+Most tools will only allow you to adjust these settings after your initial setup (and first deployment).

 ### Deploying to GitHub Pages

 On your GitHub repository, go to **Settings > Pages**.
 Adjust your settings, if necessary, to match your configuration in `deploy.config.ts`.
 Set **Source** to **Deploy from a branch** and set the branch to **gh-pages**.

-Once your [installation](#installation) and configurations are complete and you have verified that the site works in a development environment, run the following commands in the given order:
+Once your setup and configurations are complete and you have verified that the site works in a development environment, run the following commands in the given order:

 ```bash
 pnpm run build # Builds all packages and websites
 pnpm run deploy # Stages the websites and deploys them to GitHub Pages
 ```

 The Vite config for the website includes a plugin that will automatically generate a sitemap, robots.txt file, cname file and other metadata to facilitate deployment and improve SEO.
-More information about this step can be found [here](../reference/dev-tools/Functions/stageSitePlugin#options).
+More information about this step can be found on the [reference page](../reference/dev-tools/Functions/stageSitePlugin#options).

 > [!TIP]
 > To make sure each website works correctly after building them and before deploying them, you may use the `pnpm run demo:preview` and `pnpm run docs:preview` scripts.